 - 655. Only the owner can read and write and cannot execute the file.
 Everyone else can read and execute and cannot modify the file.

 As for 777, this means every user can Read, Write, and Execute.
 Because it grants full permissions, it should be used with care.
 However, in some cases, you’ll need to set the 777 permissions before you can upload any file to the server.

 Setting File Permissions in Command Line

-In Linux, you can easily change the file permissions by right-clicking the file or folder and select “Properties”.
-There will be a Permission tab where you can change the file permissions.
-In the terminal, the command to use to change file permission is “
+In Linux, you can easily change the file permissions by right-clicking a file or folder and selecting “Properties.”
+This will open a Permission tab where you can make changes.

-chmod 775 /path/to/file
+chmod 777 /path/to/file

 chmod 777 combines the two concepts we’ve presented throughout this article.
 It means to make the file readable, writable and executable by everyone with access.
 As such, it’s a powerful and a potential system-breaker – so extra care should be taken with it.